FAQ — Working Together

 Do you use personality profiling tools?

-Some clients choose to include Insights Discovery personality profiling at the start of our work.
+I offer Insights Discovery personality profiling, which many clients choose at the start of our work together.

 This is optional and offered as an additional element.
-It can provide a useful, non-judgemental framework for understanding:
+It can provide a useful and powerful insight and framework for understanding:

 - conscious and less-conscious preferences